dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% include linter-rule-mention.md rule="unnecessary_this" %}

-JavaScript requires an explicit `this.` to refer to members on the object whose method is currently being executed, but Dart&mdash;like C++, Java, and C#&mdash;doesn't have that limitation.
+JavaScript requires an explicit `this.` to refer to members on the object whose method is currently being executed, but Dart—like C++, Java, and C#—doesn't have that limitation.

 There are only two times you need to use `this.`.
 One is when a local variable with the same name shadows the member you want to access: